xiaoyuyang0901/AAE6102-Assignment-1/README.md

 |:--------:|:-----:|
 | <img src="sky/acf-sky.png" alt="左图" width="460">  **Fig13:** Open Sky: Correlation Results with Multi-correlator| <img src="urban/acf-urban.png" alt="右图" width="420"> **Fig14:** Urban: Correlation Results with Multi-correlator |

+Figures 13 and 14 compare the ACF results from multiple correlators for satellites tracked in open sky (Fig. 13) and urban (Fig. 14) environments.
+Key observations include:

+- **ACF Magnitudes:**
+ACF values in urban areas are significantly smaller than in open sky, reflecting the higher interference and signal attenuation in urban environments.
+Open sky signals benefit from minimal propagation interference, leading to higher ACF peaks.

+- **ACF Variations:**
+Urban ACF values exhibit smaller variations, likely due to the improved quality of the antenna and receiver used in the urban experiment.
+This ensures more consistent signal reception despite the challenging environment.

+Urban environments reduce ACF peak amplitudes due to interference but result in more consistent ACF values, likely due to better equipment used for signal reception.

 #### 2.4 Impact of Urban Interference
+Urban environments significantly affect signal quality and tracking performance due to several factors:

-- Multipath Effects: Reflected signals cause constructive and destructive interference, leading to distorted correlation peaks.
+- **Multipath Effects:** Reflected signals cause constructive and destructive interference, distorting correlation peaks.
-- NLOS Receptions: Signals arriving via indirect paths introduce biases in the pseudorange measurements.
+- **NLOS Receptions:** Indirect signal paths introduce biases in pseudorange measurements, reducing accuracy.
-- Signal Attenuation: Buildings and other structures can attenuate the signal, reducing the signal-to-noise ratio (SNR) for satellites of Channel 3 and Channel 4.
+- **Signal Attenuation:** Buildings and structures attenuate signals, lowering the signal-to-noise ratio (SNR).

-#### 2.5 Discussion
-- In the open-sky environment, the DLL performs well with clear correlation peaks, allowing for accurate tracking.
-- In the urban environment, the DLL performance degrades due to interference, resulting in less accurate and less stable tracking.
-- Multiple correlators help in maintaining lock by providing a more robust estimate of the signal phase.
+In contrast, open-sky environments allow the Delay-Locked Loop (DLL) to perform reliably, with clear correlation peaks enabling accurate and stable tracking.
+However, in urban settings, DLL performance degrades due to interference, resulting in reduced tracking accuracy and stability.
+The use of multiple correlators helps mitigate these challenges by providing more robust signal phase estimates, maintaining signal lock even in challenging conditions.

 ## Task 3: Navigation Data Decoding